NaderASC20/week2.day1.copyThatWebsite/README.md

     - If you need placeholder content, feel free to use:
       - Placeholder Text: [Lorum Ipsum](http://www.lipsum.com/)
       - Placeholder Images: [Unsplash](https://picsum.photos/)
+5. Your website should be properly hosted on GitHub

 ## Extra Credit
 - You may notice the website you chose used CSS that includes `@media` queries.
 Think of it as conditional CSS styling.
 It’s used primarily for detecting when the window width passes a certain threshold (like for mobile devices).
 You can see what changes occur by shrinking the width of the window.
 Try including an `@media` query in your project’s CSS.